Chemo112/disinformation_analyzer_extension/README.md

 # Disinformation Analyzer Chrome Extension

-This Chrome extension leverages a multi-agent disinformation analysis model to assess the content of web pages, providing a score that indicates the level of disinformation.
+This Chrome extension leverages a multi-agent disinformation analysis model to assess the content of web pages, providing an assesment that indicates the level of disinformation and allows you to analyze single text separately.

 ## Features
 - Real-time analysis of web content.